Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Dear [Company Name] Hiring Team,

-Your opening paragraph is your chance to capture the reader’s attention and make them want to continue reading.
+Your opening paragraph is your chance to capture the reader’s attention and make them want to read more.
 Start your cover letter by expressing your enthusiasm for the position and the company.

-Briefly mention how you learned about the job opening and why you’re excited about it.
-You can also use this paragraph to highlight a key achievement or skill that makes you an ideal candidate.
+Briefly mention how you learned about the job opening and provide an overview of your experience.
+You can also use this paragraph to highlight a key achievement or skill that makes you the ideal candidate.

-4. Explain why you’re qualified in your body paragraph(s)
+4. Explain why you’re the perfect fit in your body paragraph(s)

-Your body paragraphs should convince employers that you’re the right person for the job.
+Your body paragraphs should convince the hiring manager that you’re the perfect person for the job.
 Use this opportunity to market yourself by discussing your relevant work experience, skills, achievements, and enthusiasm for the job.

-First body paragraph: Make a clear connection between your qualifications and the requirements of the job.
-Carefully review the job description and identify the skills and experiences the employer is looking for.
+First body paragraph: Start your first body paragraph by linking your qualifications directly to the job requirements.
+Read the job description closely to identify the skills and experience the employer is looking for.

-Second & third body paragraphs: In the following paragraph(s), demonstrate how your background aligns with these needs.
-Provide specific examples of your accomplishments and how they relate to the position you’re applying for.
+Second & third body paragraphs: Then, in the next paragraph(s), bring your resume to life.
+Share concrete examples of your accomplishments and explain how they tie into the role you’re applying for.

 This approach shows that you’ve done your research and are genuinely interested in adding value to the company, not just securing a job for yourself.

-5. Finish with a concise closing paragraph and sign-off
+5. Finish with a confident closing paragraph and sign-off

-The final paragraph is the “call to action” portion of your cover letter.
+The last paragraph is the “call to action” part of your cover letter.
 When ending your cover letter, be polite and confident, and continue to market yourself as the best candidate for the job.

-Finally, wrap up your cover letter with a professional closing salutation.
+Finally, wrap up your cover letter with a professional sign-off.
 The standard closing is “Sincerely,” but here are some more options:

 Cover letter closings